Crobar Tasting Session

-Crobars are (ethically sourced) protein packed bars which has became the latest craze.
+Crobars are (ethically sourced) protein packed bars which has become the latest craze.
 Everyone’s been going on about insect protein and its benefits (Men’s Health and Stylist to name a few).
 Fear of missing out has hit me hard and I decided to dare myself in trying Crobars.
-I was rather pleased to see that these bars come in mouth-watering flavours: coffee & vanilla, cacao, peanut and raspberry & cocao.
+I was rather pleased to see that these bars come in mouth-watering flavours: coffee & vanilla, cacao, peanut and raspberry & cocoa.

 Even though the bars are made of cricket flour (which makes 6% of all ingredients) after a careful examination I was relieved to see no sign of insect body parts.

 Feeling more relaxed, I’ve made myself a cuppa and decided to make a tasting session out of this.

 I have to admit I was pleasantly surprised by the ingredients in each of the bar.
 They are packed with superfoods such as chia seeds, goji berries, cocoa, sunflower seeds, dates, cranberries – just to name a few.
 Most importantly, all ingredients are natural and the bars are free from gluten, soy and dairy.

 Once the Crobars have passed my thorough inspection, I realised I was getting excited to give them a go!
 I took a small bite and was waiting for any suspicious flavours to surface any minute.
 But there was nothing, just cocoa and raspberry, really delicious.